scrapy/scrapy/docs/topics/request-response.rst

         accessed, in your spider, from the ``response.cb_kwargs`` attribute.

-        In case of a failure to process the request, this dict can be accessed as ``failure.request.cb_kwargs``.
+        In case of a failure to process the request, this dict can be accessed as ``failure.request.cb_kwargs`` in the request's errback.
 For more information, see :ref:`topics-request-response-ref-accessing-callback-arguments-in-errback`.

     .. method:: Request.copy()